kimwalisch/primecount/doc/Partial-Sieve-Function.md

 }
 ```

-Before being able to use the $\phi(x, a)$ cache it needs to be initialized.
+Before the $\phi(i, j)$ cache can be used, it needs to be initialized.
 The cache can be initialized
 using a modified version of the [sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
 In primecount the cache is lazily initialized during the execution of the
 [main phi(x, a) formula](#phix-a--phix-a---1---phix--mathrmprime_a-a---1).
 Whenever a new $\phi(x, i)$ computation